nginxinc/nginx-ingress-workshops/AdvancedNIC/labs/lab9/readme.md

 ```

 1. Inspect the `redis-follower-ts.yaml` Manifest.
 This is an NGINX Ingress `Transport Server` CRD, which defines TCP traffic handling for Redis Follower traffic on port 6379.
-This creates a new `stream server block` in NIC.
+This also creates a new `stream server block` in NIC.

 1. Apply the Redis Leader Transport Server manifest: